Emma Williams (actress)

-Emma Williams (born 20 May 1983) is an English actor of stage, screen, TV and radio.
+Emma Williams (born 20 May 1983) is an English actress of stage, screen, TV and radio.
 She has been nominated four times for an Olivier Award.

 Early life

 Emma Louise Williams was born on 20 May 1983 in Halifax, West Yorkshire, to parents Gordon and Joan Williams and attended North Halifax Grammar School.
 She attended Stage 84 – The Yorkshire School of Performing Arts, Idle, Bradford.
 She received a languages degree from the Open University in 2012.

 Career

 Stage

 Williams made her professional stage debut in 2002, aged 18, playing leading lady Truly Scrumptious in the original cast of the West End production of Chitty Chitty Bang Bang at the London Palladium, winning the Arts Correspondent Award for Best Newcomer.

 Williams was signed to play Maria von Trapp under a 6-month contract.
 However, the winner of the BBC reality TV show How Do You Solve A Problem Like Maria? would still get a 6-month contract and perform 4 of the shows each week.
 On 22 September 2006, Williams, in a joint statement with Andrew Lloyd Webber, left The Sound of Music, by mutual agreement.

+In 2007, she played Johanna Barker in a concert version of Sweeney Todd: The Demon Barber of Fleet Street opposite Bryn Terfel as Todd, Maria Friedman as Lovett, and Philip Quast as Turpin.

 In 2008, Williams appeared in Zorro, a new musical with the book by Helen Edmundson, lyrics by Stephen Clark and music by the Gipsy Kings and John Cameron, at the Garrick Theatre.
 For this performance she was nominated for an Olivier Award for Best Actress in a Musical.

 Her second nomination for an Olivier Award for Best Actress in a Musical was for her portrayal of leukaemia victim Jenny Cavilleri in Love Story, the musical based on the film.
 The show played at the Duchess Theatre in the West End in December 2010 to February 2011, after running at the Chichester Minerva Theatre in May to June 2010.

 Her third Olivier nomination was for Maureen in Mrs Henderson Presents, another film to stage musical adaptation.
 This nomination was for Best Supporting Actress in a Musical.
-The production began at Bath Theatre Royal and transferred to the Noel Coward Theatre in the West End, starting in February 2016.
+The production began at Bath Theatre Royal and transferred to the Noël Coward Theatre in the West End, starting in February 2016.
 In the interim Williams played the role of Betty in White Christmas at West Yorkshire Playhouse, Leeds, directed by Nikolai Foster.

 In 2017 she played Helen Walsingham in Cameron Mackintosh's new production of Half A Sixpence, with a revised book by Julian Fellowes and score and lyrics by Stiles and Drewe.
 This production reunited her with director Rachel Kavanaugh and again started in Chichester, this time in the Festival Theatre.

 From 9 December – 14 January 2017 Williams played the role of Alice Fitzwarren in Dick Whittington at the London Palladium.
+In 2022, she played Lily in a one night concert of The Secret Garden at the London Palladium opposite Hadley Fraser as Archibald.